• Skip to primary navigation

 Ingredients

-• 9 pieces fish I used Vanjaram fish variety
+• 9 pieces fish (I used Vanjaram fish variety)

-• a small lemon sized tamarind
+• 1 small lemon sized tamarind

-• a generous pinch turmeric powder
+• 1/4 teaspoon turmeric powder

-• 1 tsp coriander leaves
+• 1 teaspoon coriander leaves

 • salt to taste